OpenScienceLabs/gsod/2024/proposal.md

    structure for mkdocs that can be recommended for use across all projects under the OSL Incubator Program.
-3. **Pilot Project Implementation**: Apply the developed mkdocs guidelines and boilerplate to a selection of incubator projects, serving as pilot implementations.
+3. **Pilot Project Implementation**: Apply the developed mkdocs guidelines and boilerplate to a selection of incubator project(s), serving as pilot implementations.
 4. **Update SciCookie**: SciCookie is a project generator, and updating the predefined mkdocs configuration into SciCookie template will help new